deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/motivation.md

 ### Motivation

 - Peace of Mind
-- I have the power to do and to be whatever i wish to do and be.
+- I have the power to do and to be whatever I wish to do and be.
 - No negative thoughts
 - No one can limit us but ourselves
 - I have courage because I desire it; because I need it; because I use it and because I refuse to become such a weakling as cowardice produces.